-Each chapter maintaining a house makes a charge covering costs involved for board and room provided a member or pledge.
+Each chapter maintaining a house makes a charge covering costs

 Each chapter should collect regularly from each student member an obligatory payment into a headquarters fund to provide for the acquisition, remodeling, or equipping of a chapter headquarters or for replacing such a facility.
 In some chapters, this obligation will extend beyond graduation.